sarahosterhed/project-weather-app/instructions.md

 Style it to look like one of the provided designs.

 ## Requirements
-- You should fetch data from the API using `fetch()` in JavaScript
+- You should fetch data from the API using `fetch()` in JavaScript - DONE
-- All data in the sketch above should be present and fetched from the API
+- All data in the sketch above should be present and fetched from the API - DONE
-- The presentation of the data should be in the specified format.
+- The presentation of the data should be in the specified format. -
-- The page should work on mobile (mobile first!), tablet and desktop (Be responsive)
+- The page should work on mobile (mobile first!), tablet and desktop (Be responsive) - Joona
-- Complete Step 1-2 together, and step 3 in branches
+- Complete Step 1-2 together, and step 3 in branches - DONE
 - Follow the guidelines on [how to write good code](https://www.notion.so/Guidelines-for-how-to-write-good-code-59abdd4307a24f5ca7914d566326f4df?pvs=4 "how to write good code")

 ## Stretch goals
 So you’ve completed the requirements?
 Great job!
 Make sure you've committed and pushed a version of your project before starting on the stretch goals.
 Remember that the stretch goals are optional.

 ### Intermediate Stretch Goals
-**Feature: Styling warm/cold 🌞❄️**
+**Feature: Styling warm/cold 🌞❄️** - Sarah
 Change the colours of the page based on the weather.
 If the weather is warm – use warm colours.
 If the weather is colder, use cold colours.
 If you really want to push your CSS muscles you can even make a background gradient.

 Another alternative is to include visual indicators for the type of weather, cloudy/sunny/rainy/etc.